 The second most important Roman site in Trier is the Imperial Baths.
 The Romans were geniuses when it came to water and they created a complex system of hot and cold baths plus steam and relaxation rooms.
 There are no natural hot springs in Trier but they still managed to bring the water in and heat it to the exact temperature required.

 There is also a huge Roman amphitheatre which is still used today although no longer for killing wild animals and gladiators.
 Much prettier is the Roman bridge which dates from the 2nd century and is still used by traffic today without any structural problems.

 Not from Roman times but there are a couple of historic cranes located on the banks of the Moselle.
 One is from medieval times and the other from the 18th century.
 The engine used to work the cranes was powered only by manpower.
 Not a fun job I’d imagine.

 In between the Porta Nigra and the Imperial Baths is the beautiful garden of the Palace of Trier which is a nice spot to take a break from the festival and sightseeing.

 Where to Stay

 I stayed in Trier at the Mercure Hotel Trier Porta Nigra.
-The hotel is located directly opposite the stunning Porta Nigra and I snapped the above photo of it from Mercure’s breakfast room.
-It’s not a bad view to eat breakfast to.
+The hotel is located directly opposite the stunning Porta Nigra (shown above) and I snapped the above photo of it from Mercure’s breakfast room.
+It’s not a bad view to enjoy while you’re eating breakfast.

 When to Visit

 The Old Town Festival is held during June or it’s worth visiting Trier in December when the Christmas markets are on.
-Trier Tourism has a list of annual events on their website but the city’s Roman monuments and other sights can be visited all year round.1
+Trier Tourism has a list of annual events on its website but the city’s Roman monuments and other sights can be visited all year round.